Connect with us

 Before making any purchases, it is important to do your due diligence on the company and the goods or services they are offering.

-If the company is not willing to provide the information you are looking for such as their licensing, contacts and references and gives you evasive answers for your questions or declarations you have no way of verifying, walk away.
+If the company is not willing to provide the information you are looking for such as their licensing, contacts and references, and gives you evasive answers to your questions or declarations you have no way of verifying, walk away.

 Upfront payment